Samsung Galaxy Z Fold3 5G 512GB (Unlocked)

 The space between galaxies is filled with a tenuous gas (the intergalactic medium) with an average density of less than one atom per cubic metre.
 Most galaxies are gravitationally organised into groups, clusters and superclusters.
 The Milky Way is part of the Local Group, which it dominates along with the Andromeda Galaxy.
 The group is part of the Virgo Supercluster.
 At the largest scale, these associations are generally arranged into sheets and filaments surrounded by immense voids.
 Both the Local Group and the Virgo Supercluster are contained in a much larger cosmic structure named Laniakea.

-Samsung Group (Korean: 삼성; Hanja: 三星; RR: samseong [samsʌŋ]; stylised as SΛMSUNG) is a South Korean multinational manufacturing conglomerate headquartered in Samsung Digital City, Suwon, South Korea.
-It comprises numerous affiliated businesses, most of them united under the Samsung brand, and is the largest South Korean chaebol (business conglomerate).
+Samsung Group (Korean: 삼성; Hanja: 三星; RR: samseong [samsʌŋ]; stylised as SΛMSUNG) is a South Korean multinational manufacturing conglomerate headquartered in the Samsung Town office complex in Seoul.
+The group consists of numerous affiliated businesses, most of which operate under the Samsung brand, and is the largest chaebol (business conglomerate) in South Korea.
 As of 2024, Samsung has the world's fifth-highest brand value.

-Samsung was founded by Lee Byung-chul in 1938 as a trading company.
-Over the next three decades, the group diversified into areas including food processing, textiles, insurance, securities, and retail.
-Samsung entered the electronics industry in the late 1960s and the construction and shipbuilding industries in the mid-1970s; these areas would drive its subsequent growth.
-Following Lee's death in 1987, Samsung was separated into five business groups – Samsung Group, Shinsegae Group, CJ Group, Hansol Group, and JoongAng Group.
+Founded in 1938 by Lee Byung-chul as a trading company, Samsung diversified into various sectors, including food processing, textiles, insurance, securities, and retail, over the next three decades.
+In the late 1960s, Samsung entered the electronics industry, followed by the construction and shipbuilding sectors in the mid-1970s—areas that would fuel its future growth.
+After Lee died in 1987, Samsung was divided into five business groups: Samsung Group, Shinsegae Group, CJ Group, Hansol Group, and JoongAng Group.

-Z, or z, is the twenty-sixth and last letter of the Latin alphabet.
+Z or z is the twenty-sixth and last letter of the Latin alphabet.
 It is used in the modern English alphabet, in the alphabets of other Western European languages, and in others worldwide.
 Its usual names in English are zed (), which is most commonly used in British English and zee (), most commonly used in North American English, with an occasional archaic variant izzard ().

 Reviews